bell-kevin/massMergeGithubAllUserRepoPullRequests/README.md

 Very often, if not always, I don't want to spend lots of time merging pull requests, especially if I already know they are good and safe pull requests, so here is a program that saves you, potentially, lots of time in terms of having to manually merge pull requests one by one.

-Step 1: Install Python If you haven’t already, you’ll need to install Python on your computer.
+Step 1: Install Python.
+If you haven’t already, you’ll need to install Python on your computer.
 You can download it from the official website: https://www.python.org/downloads/

-Step 2: Install the requests library Once Python is installed, you’ll need to install the requests library, which allows you to send HTTP requests in Python.
+Step 2: Install the requests library.
+Once Python is installed, you’ll need to install the requests library, which allows you to send HTTP requests in Python.
 Open your command prompt or terminal and type the following command:

 pip install requests

-Step 3: Get your GitHub Personal Access Token You’ll need a GitHub Personal Access Token to authenticate your script with GitHub’s API.
+Step 3: Get your GitHub Personal Access Token.
+You’ll need a GitHub Personal Access Token to authenticate your script with GitHub’s API.
 Here’s how you can get it:

 1. Go to GitHub and log in to your account.
 2. Click on your profile picture in the top right corner and select Settings.